-- 9. Subject to the conditions stated herein, this permit authorizes the construction of one single family dwelling and accessory structures on Lots 1-40 within the Development Envelopes and as described and shown on the Final Plans (including, but not limited to, Sheet L-001, and the Lot Development Schedules shown on Sheets L-101, L-102, and L-103).
-The structures shall not exceed the maximum footprint sizes or heights described on the Final Plans.
-Any change to the Development Envelopes, maximum footprint sizes or maximum height of any authorized structure shall require prior written Agency authorization. - 10.
-On Lots 1-5, no structure shall be more than 30 feet in height, as measured from the highest point on the structure, not including the chimney, to the lower of either existing or finished grade.
+10. Subject to the conditions stated herein, this permit authorizes the construction of one single family dwelling and accessory structures on Lots 1 - 40 in the location,

+Page 4 of 17 Staff Draft - For Review Purposes Only footprint, and height shown and as described on Sheets L-001, L-101, L-102, and L-103 of the Final Plans.
+Any change to the location or dimensions of any authorized structure shall require prior written Agency authorization.

-- 11. On Lots 6-40 no structure shall be more than 35 feet in height, as measured from the highest point on the structure, not including the chimney, to the lower of either existing or finished grade. - 12.
+- 11. On Lots 1 5, no structure shall be more than 30 feet in height, as measured from the highest point on the structure, not including the chimney, to the lower of either existing or finished grade. - 12.
+On Lots 6 40 no structure shall be more than 35 feet in height, as measured from the highest point on the structure, not including the chimney, to the lower of either existing or finished grade. - 13.
 There shall be no construction of any dwelling or other principal building on the Common Lot.
-The construction of any accessory structure on the Common Lot shall require prior written Agency authorization. - 13.
+The construction of any accessory structure on the Common Lot shall require prior written Agency authorization. - 14.
 The construction of any principal building or accessory structure on Lot 42 or 43 shall require prior written Agency authorization.